upwell/upwell.github.io/source/_posts/2014-08-13-django-use-silk-for-profiling.markdown

 ```
 # python manage.py collectstatic
 ```
-This would collect static files to `/static/` folder.
+This would collect static files to `settings.STATIC_ROOT` folder.

 After that, add a url pattern in `urls.py`.
 ```